Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization problem on orientable manifolds

-A well--known fact about the hamiltonization problem, which can be seen as a trivial instance of Theorem \ref{prop:VolHam}, is that a vector field $X$ on a simply connected 2--dimensional manifold is hamiltonizable if and only if admits an invariant volume form $\Omega$ (we recall that every simply connected manifold is orientable).
-In this case, the Poisson structure $\pi$ is defined by \ec{\pi^{\sharp} = (\Omega^{\flat})^{-1}}, and a hamiltonian function is a primitive of \ec{\ii_{X}\Omega}.
-Motivated by this situation, we formulate the following.
+{\bf Hamiltonization via unimodularization.} A well-known fact about the hamiltonization problem, which can be seen as a trivial instance of Theorem~\ref{teo:VolHam}, is that a vector field~$X$ on a~simply connected 2-dimensional manifold is hamiltonizable if and only if it admits an invariant volume form $\Omega$ (we recall that every simply connected manifold is orientable).
+In this case, the Poisson structure~$\pi$ is defined by $\pi^{\sharp} = \big(\Omega^{\flat}\big)^{-1}$ and a Hamiltonian function is a primitive of $\ii_{X}\Omega$.
+Motivated by this situation, we formulate the following:

-\begin{theorem} Let $X$ be a vector field on an orientable $m$--dimensional manifold $M$.
+\begin{Theorem} Let $X$ be a vector field on an orientable $m$-dimensional manifold $M$.
 Suppose that there exists a volume form $\Omega$ such that